The Hunt For The Next Portland: Hoteliers Bet Big On Small City America

 Explaining the decision to pursue Pittsburgh, Ace Hotel partner and chief brand officer Kelly Sawdon says, “It was a gut feeling, mostly.
 It’s a part of the city on the rise [culturally], with a dynamic creative class and a solid sense of its history.”
 Also helpful, says Sawdon, was that it was home to designer clothing shops, innovative restaurants, art galleries, and what she describes as “a really tight-knit community of thinkers, builders, artists, and entrepreneurs.”

 Art is also a central factor for the 21c Museum Hotel, which renovated a former Ford Motor Company Model T assembly plant in downtown Oklahoma City last year.
 All properties in the upscale chain showcase artwork and sculptures—even in the bathrooms.
 The company specializes in refurbishing old buildings with help from community organizers and local arts groups.
-Through art, the 21c group hopes, the hotel will attract cultured travelers to the area who are looking for an unorthodox trip.
+Through art, the group hopes, the hotel will attract cultured travelers to the area who are looking for an unorthodox trip.

-Following Oklahoma City, Kansas City, Missouri; Durham, North Carolina; and Lexington, Kentucky, 21c Museum’s most recent project is in downtown Cincinnati, where the company purchased the Metropol Hotel, a majestic historic building that in the last decade made more calls to police to report crimes in the vicinity than any other address in downtown Cincinnati.
+In 2012, 21C Museum Hotels ventured into downtown Cincinnati, where the company purchased the Metropol Hotel, a majestic historic building that in the last decade made more calls to police to report crimes in the vicinity than any other address in downtown Cincinnati.
+The properties are also found in Durham, North Carolina, Nashville, Tennessee, Lexington, Kentucky, and soon Kansas City, Missouri.

-While he did not provide a specific number, 21c’s president Craig Greenburg says millennials make up a “big” portion of the chain’s client base because, he explains, they’re looking for an experience that feels “authentically American, which can mean anything from a slice of apple pie to a denim factory tour.
-The idea is that big cities don’t feel ‘American’ enough to some young travelers.
-Like their food choices, they want to ‘go local.'”
+While he did not provide a specific number, 21c’s president Craig Greenburg says millennials make up a “big” portion of the chain’s client base because, he explains, they’re looking for an experience that feels “authentically American,” which can mean anything from a slice of apple pie to a denim factory tour.
+The idea is that big cities don’t feel “American” enough to some young travelers.
+Like their food choices, they want to “go local.”

 Maybe that sense of “authenticity” has to do with these up-and-coming cities having their own identities.
 “You often hear people talking about how their city is going to be the next Portland,” Greenburg continues.
 “We’re interested in cities that want to be even better versions of their current selves.”